-At first, the pain of claudication occurs with a predictable amount of walking and disappears at rest.
-As the disease gets worse, the distance you can walk before pain develops may decrease.
-In time, you may no longer be able to walk because the pain is unbearable.
+At first, claudication pain occurs when you walk a certain distance and goes away when you rest.
+But as the disease gets worse, the pain can occur when you walk shorter distances.
+Over time, you may no longer be able to walk because the pain is so severe.

-Because claudication is associated with disease conditions that also increase the risk for heart attack or stroke, you also need assessment and possible treatment of artery disease in other areas of the body.
+Claudication is linked to health conditions that also increase your risk for heart attack or stroke.
+So you should be checked and possibly treated for artery disease in other parts of the body.

 What causes claudication?

-Peripheral arterial disease is very common especially in people over the age of 50.
-PAD is caused by a narrowing or blockage of arteries in the legs or in the aorta, which may cause decreased blood flow to the muscles of the calf, thigh, or buttocks.
+Peripheral artery disease (PAD) is very common, mainly in people over age 50.
+PAD is caused by narrowed or blocked arteries in the legs or in the body’s main artery (the aorta).
+This can reduce blood flow to muscles in your calf, thigh, or buttocks.
 This decreased blood flow may cause the pain that leads to claudication.

-Blockages in the leg are most common in the thigh and behind the knee but may also occur at other sites in the body including the aorta, groin, or abdomen.
-You can have more than one blockage.
+Blockages in the leg are most common in the thigh and behind the knee.
+But they can also occur in other parts of the body such as the aorta, groin, or belly.
+You can have more than 1 blockage.

 Who is at risk for claudication?

-Risk factors for claudication are the same as those for atherosclerosis, and include:
+Risk factors for claudication are the same as those for hardened arteries (atherosclerosis).
+They include:

 - High cholesterol